denten-courses/masters-seminar/2020-fall/README.md

 - "English Philology and English Literature in American Universities" by Henry E. Shepherd in [The Sewanee Review][14] Vol. 1, No. 2 (Feb., 1893), pp. 153-160.

-Explore: Transactions of the American Philological Association (1869-1896) in JSTOR.
-For one of your posts
+Explore: *The Transactions of the American Philological Association* (1869-1896) in JSTOR.
+Pick an issue and browse through the articles.
+Post to our discussion board reflecting briefly on your impressions.

 [11]: https://archive.org/download/historyenglishl12laungoog/historyenglishl12laungoog.pdf
 [12]: https://courseworks2.columbia.edu/courses/104410/files?preview=8433868